CascadeSTEAM/cascadesteam.github.io/conduct.md

 We commit to create a safe and inviting environment for all members of our community to express themselves, including their diverse points of view.
 We believe the vast majority of our community members are respectful individuals who share our commitment.
 We also believe it is important to create an explicit social contract to define our shared values, and — perhaps more importantly — describe what happens when those values are breached.

 ## Summary

-**Our Code of Conduct is simply: Be honest, respectful, and professional.**
+Simplified, our code of conduct is: Be honest, respectful, and professional.

 ## Code of Conduct

 - Be honest.
 - Be respectful.
 - Be professional.